Workers’ Compensation Benefits

 Eligibility for Paid Time Off and Benefits

-During a workers' compensation leave ,you continue to be eligible for paid time off as follows:
+During the period you receive workers' compensation benefits, you will continue to be eligible to accrue paid time off as follows:

-- you accrue vacation and sick leave during the first 12 weeks;
+- you will accrue vacation and sick leave during the first 12 weeks;

-- you are not eligible for paid holidays, paid funeral or jury duty leave, or any other paid leave.
+- you are not eligible for paid holidays, paid bereavement, or jury duty leave.

 Health, Dental, Life, and LTD Insurance Plans